Home / Modernizing America, 1889-1920 / Xenophobia and Racism / Life Story: Zitkala-Sa

 Life Story: Zitkala-Sa, aka Gertrude Simmons Bonnin (1876-1938)

-Fighting for the Rights of Native People
+Fighting for the Rights of Indigenous People

 Zitkala-Sa was born on February 22, 1876 on the Yankton Indian Reservation.
 She spent her early childhood on the reservation with her mother, who was of Sioux Dakota heritage.
 Little is known about her father, who was Anglo-American.